Matheus2212/php-open-weather-api-class/README.md

 # php-weather-api
-Basically a class to use the Weather API
+Simple Class to use with Open Weather.